 You know you’re at Floyd’s when you’re walking into a bright pink building.
 With mismatched chairs and tables of various sizes throughout the brightly painted room, you won’t know where to look.
 There are lots of framed images on the walls and the scribblings from previous patrons in between it all.
 The menu names are the best taking inspiration from classic movies and tv shows like Seinfield and Chitty Chitty Bang Bang.
 And if you’re feeling lucky, get the Mahoney.
 You get whatever the kitchen feels like and you can either pay the original price, or you can flip for it – Double or Nothing!

-My favorite item is the BC Hash – get the full size and it’s a meal for two almost.
+My favourite item is the BC Hash – get the full size and it’s a meal for two almost.
 The portions are massive!
 The service is friendly and you don’t feel the pressure to eat quickly.
 The place is bigger and they can get more people in.
 There are lines, but usually not as bad as some of the others.

 866 Yates Street